0x00002a/DeadlyAccel/CHANGLELOG.md

 	grid is used instead.
 IgnoredGridNames also applies here
 - HUD hidden in creative.
 Due to limitations of the mod api I cannot detect if a player is invincible so this is the next best thing.
 	A config option has been added to adjust this
+- Editing config via command-line in multiplayer.
+Only admins can use this currently

 ### Fixes